top of page

 A Major Increase in Autism Funding

-What does this mean in practical terms?
+What does this mean in real terms?

-• More children entering core clinical services
+• Thousands more children are expected to enter core clinical services

-Why Earlier Support Matters
+Why Earlier Support Matters So Much

 When children receive support earlier, they are more likely to build:

-• Communication and language skills
+• Communication skills

 • Social interaction abilities